codeforbtv/baby-equipment-exchange/README.md

 12. open folder and navigate to /home/user/projects/baby-equipment-exchange/
 13. open a new terminal in VScode (verify that it's connected to the container not your host machine) the following command should start the emulators and the app:
 ```

 export FIREBASE_CONFIG="$(cat /home/user/projects/baby-equipment-exchange/firebaseConfig.json)"
-export NEXT_PUBLIC_FIREBASE_CONFIG="$(cat /home/user/projects/baby-equipment-exchange/firebaseConfig.json)"
 npm run dev

 ```
-13. see the output you can run in your host machine browser http://localhost:3000
+14. see the output you can run in your host machine browser http://localhost:3000

 ## Dev Local Setup